Did you know the world’s longest known cave system is located in south central Kentucky?

-Improved communication and collaboration are two key outcomes of this historic UNESCO gathering.
-Groves says that, in addition to a number of UN groups, the conference will host most of the international organizations that work with cave, karst science and conservation protection.
+Improved communication and collaboration are two key outcomes of this historic gathering.
+Groves says that, in addition to a number of UNESCO groups, the conference will host the international organizations that work with cave and karst science and conservation.

 “This is the first time this entire group is gathering anywhere,” Groves says.

 The four-day event will include technical scientific sessions, interactive workshops, guided tours and field excursions to the Mammoth Cave Area Biosphere Reserve and Mammoth Cave National Park.
 Groves says the agenda also includes some celebratory activities.

 “The International Association of Hydrogeologists Karst Commission is celebrating its 50th anniversary, and they’re hosting a big party at one of the caves,” Groves says.